 Fees are payable for every day you are in an aged care home.
-These are calculated daily but generally paid fortnightly or monthly.
+These are calculated daily but generally paid fortnightly or monthly to the aged care home.

 Arrange your financial assessment

 You will need a means assessment to work out if you are eligible for government assistance with your accommodation costs and if you need to pay a means tested care fee.
 How much you pay depends on the result of this means assessment.